 Citi PremierMiles Credit Card v.
 DBS Altitude Card

 Consumers looking to earn miles while avoiding an annual fee might want to consider DBS Altitude Card.
-While DBS Altitude Card does have an annual fee of S$192.6 at face value, this fee is waived the first year, and then subsequently for every year wherein the consumer spends S$25,000.
+While DBS Altitude Card does have an annual fee of S$194.40 at face value, this fee is waived for every year wherein the consumer spends S$25,000.
 Coming out to about S$2,100 in spend per month, it would be fairly easy for an average spender to avoid annual fees completely with the DBS Altitude Card.
 The card itself comes with great benefits.
-Cardholders earn 1.2 miles for every S$1 local spend, 2 miles per S$1 overseas spend and 3 miles per S$1 spent online with select travel partners (Singapore Air, Agoda, Expedia and more).
-While other travel cards only offer higher miles per spend for online bookings as part of a promotion, DBS Altitude Card offers this as part of the card's policy.
+Cardholders earn 1.2 miles for every S$1 local spend, 2 miles per S$1 overseas spend and 3 miles per S$1 spent on online fight and accomodation transaction.
+You are even able to earn up to 10 miles per S$1 spend with select parters (Expedia and Kaligo) While other travel cards only offer higher miles per spend for online bookings as part of a promotion, DBS Altitude Card offers this as part of the card's policy.
 In addition, miles never expire.
 For consumers looking to avoid an annual fee while earning miles, DBS Altitude Card is one of the best options out there.
 Citi PremierMiles Credit Card might be better for those who'd like a few more travel perks and are willing to pay a moderate annual fee for them.

 Citi PremierMiles Credit Card v.
 UOB PRVI Miles Amex Card